-- 26.1.
-The City and the IBEW Local 1245 mutually agree that the regular hours of work for line crew personnel shall be 7:00 a.m. to 12:00 Noon, and 12:30 p.m. to 3:30 p.m., and the regular work days shall be Monday through Friday with Saturday and Sunday being non-work days.
-The lunch hour may be commenced at any time between the fourth and sixth work hour. - 26.2.
-All eight hour work periods regularly scheduled to begin at 4 a.m. or thereafter but before 12 o'clock noon shall be designated as day shifts.
+- 26.1 The City and the IBEW Local 1245 mutually agree that the regular hours of work for line crew personnel shall be 6:30 a.m. to 12:00 Noon, and 12:30 p.m. to 3:00 p.m., and the regular work days shall be Monday through Friday with Saturday and Sunday being non-work days.
+The lunch hour may be commenced at any time between the fourth and sixth work hour.
+Start and stop times may vary based on operational needs with advanced notice. - All eight hour work periods regularly scheduled to begin at 4 a.m. or thereafter but before 12 o'clock noon shall be designated as day shifts.
 All eight hour work periods regularly scheduled to begin at 12 o'clock noon or thereafter but before 8 p.m. shall be designated as swing shifts.
-All eight hour work periods regularly scheduled to begin at 8 p.m. or thereafter but before 4 a.m. shall be designated as graveyard shifts.

-26.3.
-Alternate Work Schedule
+All eight hour work periods regularly scheduled to begin at 8 p.m. or thereafter but before 4 a.m. shall be designated as graveyard shifts. - 26.3 Alternate Work Schedule (9/80 or 4/10)